soo941226/soo941226/README.md

 Hi👋

 I love code, especially Swift.
-It helps me to communicate with people and world!😄 I also like having time to watch comic or hear rock.
-I like talking about ways how to improve the U.X. and codes.
-And now, I'm interested in test.
-So I'm trying to write codes to testable, and I do test it.
+It helps me to communicate with people and world🤝 I also like having time to watch comic or hear rock.
+I like talking about ways how to improve the U.X. and codes😄

 I always imagine myself that I would be a better person than yesterday's me.
-So I'm trying to know one each day.
-(But, as you know...
-It is hard to do)

-If I had to know something, I studied super hard and put a lot of efforts🔥, until I could teach someone.
+So I'm trying to know one each day. not only computer science, but also math and communication.
+Furthermore, if i had to know something, even though it is hard to do, I studied super hard until I could teach someone.

-I'm not good at English. so if you find some wrong words or awkward sentences, please point it out
+I see codes as a world through polymorphism.
+The world is interaction of objects, and also the composition of functions.

 📮 pado941226@knou.ac.kr